ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 ### Your local gateway

 Your machine may host a gateway as a local service; e.g., at `localhost:8080`.
-You have a local gateway service if you installed [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop#ipfs-desktop) or another form of IPFS node.
+You have a local gateway service if you installed [IPFS Desktop](../install/ipfs-desktop.md), [Kubo](../install/command-line.md) or another form of IPFS node.

 ### Public gateways

-Public ([recursive](#recursive-vs-non-recursive-gateways)) gateways are provided by the IPFS various other organizations, including the [IPFS Foundation](./public-utilities.md#public-ipfs-gateways) as a public utility.
+Public ([recursive](#recursive-vs-non-recursive-gateways)) gateways are provided by various organizations, including the IPFS Foundation as a [public utility](./public-utilities.md#public-ipfs-gateways).

 For a list of public gateways, see the [IPFS Gateways Checker](https://ipfs.fyi/gateways).